-These Greek Yogurt Bagels are easy to make with 5 simple ingredients, no yeast, and no boiling!
-They’re fluffy, delicious, and packed with 14 grams of protein.
+These Greek Yogurt Bagels are easy to make with 5 simple ingredients including all-purpose flour and Greek yogurt.
+No yeast, no boiling and bagels come out fluffy, delicious, and packed with 11 grams of protein.

-You might also enjoy my almond flour Greek yogurt bagels and Greek yogurt bread!
+You might also enjoy my almond flour Greek yogurt bagels, Greek yogurt jalapeno cheddar bagels and Greek yogurt blueberry bagels.

-After making cottage cheese bagels, I am a firm believer in high protein bagels!
-At first, I thought Greek yogurt bagels still have lots of carbs but they’re also protein-rich and turned out so good!
+After making cottage cheese bagels, I am a firm believer in Greek yogurt bagels!
+At first, I thought high protein bagels don’t make sense as they still have lots of carbs, but they turned out so good and Greek yogurt adds more protein.

-I served them with cottage cheese egg salad but they’re also good with healthy tuna salad or healthy chicken salad.
-Perfect for lunch!
+I served them with cottage cheese egg salad for my lunch but they’re also good with cottage cheese chicken salad or Greek yogurt chicken salad, adds even more protein!

 Why You’ll Love This Recipe

-- Can be gluten-free: I tested bagels with all-purpose flour and gluten-free flours and both of them came out great.
+- Can be gluten-free: I tested them with all-purpose flour and this Bob’s Red Mill gluten free baking flour, and both came out fluffy and tasty.

 Ingredients for Greek Yogurt Bagels

-- Egg: We whisk one egg to create an egg wash, giving the bagels a golden-brown hue and help toppings stick.
+- Egg: We whisk 1 egg to create an egg wash, giving the bagels a golden-brown hue and help toppings stick.
+You can omit it an brush with water or melted butter.

-- Toppings (optional): Sprinkle your Greek yogurt bagel with everything bagel seasoning, sesame seeds, onion flakes, or poppy seeds.
+- Toppings (optional): Sprinkle your bagels with everything bagel seasoning, sesame seeds, onion flakes, or poppy seeds.
 See below for more ideas.

 How to Make Greek Yogurt Bagels